 |Valves||Not present||Present most commonly in limbs and in veins inferior to the heart|

 Disorders of the Cardiovascular System: Edema and Varicose Veins

-Despite the presence of valves and the contributions of other anatomical and physiological adaptations we will cover shortly, over the course of a day, some blood will inevitably pool, especially in the lower limbs, due to the pull of gravity.
+Despite the presence of valves and the contributions of other anatomical and physiological adaptations, over the course of a day, some blood will inevitably pool, especially in the lower limbs, due to the pull of gravity.
 Any blood that accumulates in a vein will increase the pressure within it, which can then be reflected back into the smaller veins, venules, and eventually even the capillaries.
 Increased pressure will promote the flow of fluids out of the capillaries and into the interstitial fluid.
 The presence of excess tissue fluid around the cells leads to a condition called edema.

 Edema may be accompanied by varicose veins, especially in the superficial veins of the legs.
 This disorder arises when defective valves allow blood to accumulate within the veins, causing them to distend, twist, and become visible on the surface of the integument.
 Varicose veins may occur in both sexes, but are more common in women and are often related to pregnancy.
 More than simple cosmetic blemishes, varicose veins are often painful and sometimes itchy or throbbing.
 Without treatment, they tend to grow worse over time.
 The use of support hose, as well as elevating the feet and legs whenever possible, may be helpful in alleviating this condition.
 Laser surgery and interventional radiologic procedures can reduce the size and severity of varicose veins.
 Severe cases may require conventional surgery to remove the damaged vessels.
 As there are typically redundant circulation patterns, that is, anastomoses, for the smaller and more superficial veins, removal does not typically impair the circulation.
 There is evidence that patients with varicose veins suffer a greater risk of developing a thrombus or clot.